“You’re the book that I have opened,

-Massive Attack’s seminal Unfinished Sympathy was released on this day (11 February) in 1991, and to this day it stands out as a trip-hop template-setter – ethereal strings, dub-heavy bass and shuffling bass combined with Shara Nelson’s soaring vocals.
+Massive Attack’s seminal Unfinished Sympathy might have been released some thirty-odd years ago (11 February 1991), but to this day it stands out as a trip-hop template-setter – ethereal strings, dub-heavy bass and shuffling bass combined with Shara Nelson’s soaring vocals.

 It also boasts one of the most iconic videos of the 90s, directed by Baillie Walsh, as Nelson makes her way down West Pico Boulevard in downtown Los Angeles on a sunny afternoon, a timeless short to accompany a legendary track.

 To mark its anniversary, here are five interesting facts that you might not know about the Bristol band’s breakthrough single.

 The track’s iconic ‘bell’ sounds were influenced by a jazz-funk cover of a Paul Simon track

 The track’s iconic ‘bell’ riff is inspired by Bob James jazz-funk cover of Paul Simon’s Take Me To The Mardi Gras, released in 1975.
 Unfinished Sympathy isn’t the only song to be inspired by that track of course – in fact it’s something of a hip-hop and dance staple, having been used on Run-DMC’s Peter Piper, Chemical Brothers’s Dig Your Own Hole, Beastie Boys’s Hold it Now, Hit It, PM Dawn’s Set Adrift on Memory Bliss, Public Enemy’s 1 Million Bottlebags, Salt ‘N’ Pepa’s Expression, LL Cool J’s Rock the Bells and many more.